(Optional) Creating a Load Balance Channel

-Load balance channels expose your services through dedicated gateways. and are accessed through subnets in VPCs for lower latency.
-They balance the loads of backend services as server channels or automatically synchronize service node changes as microservice channels.
+Load balance channels expose your services through dedicated gateways, and are accessed through subnets in VPCs for lower latency.
+The server channel balances loads of backend services while the microservice channel automatically synchronizes service node changes.
+The reference channel uses the existing load balance channels.

 After creating a load balance channel, you can configure it for an API of an HTTP&HTTPS backend service.